Table of Contents

 Sen. Pat Jehlen received the New England Innocence Project (NEIP) Arc of Justice award for her years of dedicated service supporting wrongfully convicted people and their families at the annual storytelling event, Voices of the Innocent, on Sept.
 12 at City Winery Boston.

-Jehlen told the News that in 2004 her bill gave “exonerees annuities of up half a million dollars, which had been capped at only $50K before.”
+Jehlen told the News that in 2004 her bill gave “exonerees annuities of up to half a million dollars, which had been capped at only $50K before.”

 According to the NEI’s press release, the award recognizes the special contributions of a community member who “bends the arc of the moral universe toward justice.”